-Buro Happold provided structural engineering, building information modeling (BIM), and geotechnical consulting services for the project, which is LEED Platinum certified and meets Living Building Challenge (LBC) Petal certification in Materials, Beauty, and Equity.
+Buro Happold provided structural engineering, building information modeling (BIM), and geotechnical consulting services for the project, which is LEED Platinum certified and meets Living Building Challenge petal certification in Materials, Beauty, and Equity.

-The 8-level, 544,000sf building houses a major portion of the Harvard John A. Paulson School of Engineering and Applied Science (SEAS), offering multitude of lab and core science facilities.
-It is situated on a primary thoroughfare connecting the Boston neighborhood of Allston to Cambridge, presenting unique challenges for the Buro Happold project team.
-Highly visible makerspaces and teaching labs located at street level showcase the work being done at the school, further connecting the academic and Allston communities.
-The public spaces at a variety of environments and scales incorporate the structure into the fabric of the neighborhood.
+The 8-level, 544,000sf building houses a major portion of the Harvard John A. Paulson School of Engineering and Applied Science, offering multitude of lab and core science facilities.
+Highly visible makerspaces and teaching labs located at street level showcase the work being done at the school.
+The public spaces at a variety of environments and scales were designed to incorporate the structure into the fabric of the neighborhood.
 The lower floors of the building embrace an extensive landscaped Engineering Yard intended for ceremonial and recreational activities.

 “This innovative and architecturally significant new complex has been constructed on top of existing foundations and basement spaces created for a different project, offering a chance to reduce embodied carbon while addressing a unique set of complexities for the design team in delivering a modern, vibrant space fitting both the client’s and architect’s aspirations,” says Craig Schwitter, P.E., senior partner and chair of the global board for Buro Happold.